-- 1. No Federal appropriated finds have been paid or will be paid, by or on behalf of it, to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or at employee of a Member of Congress in connection with the awarding of any Federal contract, the making of any Federal grant, the making of any Federal Ioan, the entering into of any cooperative agreement, and the extension, continuation, renewal, amendment, or modification of any Federal contract, grant, loun, or cooperative agreement; - 2.
-If any funds other than Federal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with this Federal contract, grant, loan, or cooperative agreement, it will complete and submit Standard Form-LULL, "Disclosure Form to Report Lobbying," in accordance with its instructions; and - 3.
-It will require that the larguage of paragraph 1 and 2 of this anti-lobbying certification be included in the award documents for all subawards at all tiers (including subcontracts, subgrants, and contracts under grants, loans, and cooperative agreements) and that all subrecipients shall certify and disclose accordingly.
+1. No Federal appropriated finida have been paid or will be paid, by or on behalf of it, to any person for influencing or anampting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress in connection with the awarding of any Federal contract, the making of any Federal grant, the making of any Federal loan, the entering into of any cooperative agreement, and the extension, confluction, renewal, amendment, or modification of any Federal contract, grant, kon, or cooperative agreement;

+2. If any funds other than Federal appropriated funds have been paid or will be paid to any parson for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with this Federal contract, grant, loan, or cooperative agreement, it will complete and submit Standard Form-LJ.J., "Disclosure Form to Report Lobbying," in accordance with its instructions; and

+3. It will require that the language of paragraph 1 and 2 of this anti-lobbying certification be included in the award documents for all subawards at all tiers (including subcontracts, subgrants, and contracts under grants, loans, and cooperative agreements) and that all subrecipients shall certify and disclose accordingly.

-Authority of Jurisdiction-'the consolidated plan is authorized under State and local law (as applicable) and the jurisdiction possesses the legal authority to carry out the programs for which it is seeking funding, in accordance with applicable HUD regulations.
+Authority of Jurisdiction -'The consolidated plan is authorized under State and local law (as applicable) and the jurisdiction possesses the legal authority to cany out the programs for which it is seeking funding, in accordance with applicable HUD regulations.

-Consistency with plan-The housing activities to be undertaken with Community Development Block Grant, HOME, Emergency Solutions Grant, and Housing Opportunities for Persons With AEOS funds are consistent with the strategic plan in the jurisdiction's consolidated plan.
+Consistency with plan -The housing activities to be undertaken with Community Development Block Grant, HOME, Emergency Solutions Grant, and Housing Oppertunities for Persons With AEOS funds are consistent with the strategic plan in the jurisdiction's consolidated plan.